jackvreeken/rtc-tools/doc/examples/optimization/pumped_hydropower_system.rst

   :pyobject: PumpStorage.pre
   :lineno-match:

-Constraints can be declared by declaring the ``path_constraints()`` method.
+Constraints can be declared by the ``path_constraints()`` method.
 Path constraints are constraints that are applied every timestep.
 To set a constraint at an individual timestep, define it inside the ``constraints`` method.
-Four constraints are added using the Big-M formualtion to ensure the pumps and Turbine joining the upper and lower reservoirs cannot be used at the same time.
+Four constraints are added using the Big-M formulation to ensure the pumps and Turbine joining the upper and lower reservoirs cannot be used at the same time.

 .. literalinclude:: ../../../examples/pumped_hydropower_system/src/example.py